Stock Tidbits

 • Use a burner smaller than the base of your stock pot for maintaining a steady simmer

-Chicken – Rotisserie carcass OR roast off a raw carcass OR start with raw carcass - either way, break down as small as possible.
-Doesn’t have to be perfect.
-Easier to do with cooked carcass.
+Chicken – Rotisserie carcass OR roast off a raw carcass OR start with raw carcass - either way, break it down as much as possible.
+Doesn’t have to be perfect and it’s easier to do with a cooked carcass.

 You’ll know it’s done when the vegetables have given up all their flavor and the stock tastes like light broth.